letter-press/letter-press/PLUGIN_SDK_INTEGRATION.md

 # Plugin SDK Integration Guide

-This guide shows how to integrate the LetterPress Plugin SDK into your LetterPress CMS project.
+This guide shows how to integrate the Letter-Press Plugin SDK into your Letter-Press CMS project.

 ## Step 1: Install the SDK